b-lukaszuk/golang_luzne_zadanka/book3/ch31/README.md

 }
 </pre>

+## Task 2

+rover.go

+Using the RoverDriver type [...], define `Start` and `Stop` methods and associated commands to make the rover obey them.

 ## Caution note

 **The content of this folder may be incorrect, erroneous and/or harmful.
 Use it at Your own risk.**